 Gently tap and swish the color onto your blythe’s face in the desired area.
 Don’t rub the color in, you will pack the pastel into the matte surface and create a shine.
 Try layering different colors for different effects.

-You can also use the sanding sponge to shape the eyeshadow before applying the blush.
-Here I have sharpened the corner of the eye.- It is not necessary to seal the pastels, but you will have to re-apply the makeup after a few months.
+- It is not necessary to seal the pastels, but you will have to re-apply the makeup after a few months.
 I personally don’t use matte sprays, but if you choose to seal the makeup, I recommend Mr. Super Clear.

 - To remove pastel makeup, gently sand her face with your extra-fine sponge and blow the dust away.
 Do not get the pastels wet.